Relintai/pandemonium_engine_docs/community/contributing/docs_writing_guidelines.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In the class reference, always surround arguments with `[code][/code]`.
 In the
-documentation and in Godot, it will display like `this`.
+documentation and in Pandemonium, it will display like `this`.
 When you edit XML
-files in the Godot repository, replace existing arguments written like 'this' or
+files in the Pandemonium repository, replace existing arguments written like 'this' or
 \`this\` with `[code]this[/code]`.

-Common vocabulary to use in Godot's documentation
+Common vocabulary to use in Pandemonium's documentation
 -------------------------------------------------

 The developers chose some specific words to refer to areas of the